fat-tire/resolve/README.md

 **NOTE:  If you are enabling the Internet to activate a registration code, read the next bit!**

-### Can I use a registration code to activate Resolve Studio in the container?
+## Can I use a registration code to activate Resolve Studio in the container?

 **IMPORTANT NOTICE:  I HAVE NOT TESTED THE DAVINCI RESOLVE STUDIO REGISTRATION CODES-- ONLY THE DONGLES-- FROM INSIDE A CONTAINER.
 I DO NOT KNOW HOW THE REGISTRATION CODES WORKS NOR HOW IT WILL HANDLE CONTAINERS.
 TRY THIS ENTIRELY AT YOUR OWN RISK!
 I AM NOT RESPONSIBLE FOR LOST/WASTED CODES!**

-If you are using Resolve Studio with a registration code, I believe the container should need Internet access so Resolve can contact BlackMagic Design's servers.
+If you are using Resolve Studio with a registration code, I believe the container should need Internet access so Resolve can contact Blackmagic Design's servers.
 I have not tested this functionality in any way, and there may be unforeseen consequences of using a registration code from within a container!

 For example-- one way a unique machine can be identified in Linux is by looking at the value of `/etc/machine-id`.
 Your host has one `machine-id` value, but it seems weird to pass through the _same_ `machine-id` on a container.
 So instead I made it so the CentOS container you create will derive its `machine-id` specifically from your host computer's `machine-id` if it exists (without being identical) and store this derived `machine-id` in your `mounts` directory (named appropriately enough, `container-machine-id`).
 Using this _should_ make it so that running newly-built images with updated resolve versions would be consistent at least in terms of the `machine-id`.